IBM-Cloud/tf-ibm-docs/infrastructure/README.md

 Currently the plugins, jobs, and git configuration aren't automated for the setup of Jenkins.
 I spent some significant time on this (several hours) without much luck.
 Partial to the solution is a secrets management tool (something like Chef w/ encrypted data-bags) but I am without something like it at the moment.

 So it will need to be setup manually.

+## First Time Admin login

+You'll need to run `kubectl exec $PODNAME cat /var/jenkins_home/secrets/initialAdminPassword` - where `$PODNAME` is the name for the active pod output in `kubectl get pods`.
+You'll use the output from the `exec` command when you navigate your browser to http://schematics-jenkins.chriskelner.com:30173/

+## Plugins

+During initial setup only select these:

+- `Build timeout`
+- `Credentials Binding`
+- `Timestamper`
+- `Workspace Cleanup`
+- `Git`
+- `Matrix Authorization Strategy Plugin`

+After setup, navigate to `Manage Jenkins > Manage Plugins > Available` and install: `GitHub Authentication`

+## Configure

+- `Manage Jenkins > Configure Global Security > Access Control > Github Authentication Plugin`
+  - Here you'll need a custom OAuth application
+  - For "Authorization" select "Matrix-based security" and type in the GitHub usernames for users that need access to Jenkins; provide them the appropriate level of permissions by checking the boxes in the table.
+- `Manage Jenkins > Configure System > Git` and fill in the info

+### Job

+Just one job is needed to build and publish the project.

+- Create a new job: http://schematics-jenkins.chriskelner.com:30173/newJob
+- Make it a freestyle project and give it a name
+- Check the "GitHub Project" box and input `https://github.com/IBM-Bluemix/terraform`
+- Under "Source Code Management" select `Git` and input `https://github.com/IBM-Bluemix/tf-ibm-docs.git`
+  - Under "Branches to build" change the default to `*/provider/ibm-cloud`
+- Check the `GitHub hook trigger for GITScm polling` option